Member Guide

 CrowdHealth is different.
 We have intentionally established our revenue to align with our incentives 100% with the goals of the Crowd, and we’re committed to being transparent about it.

-CrowdHealth receives flat payments through Members’ monthly subscription payments and account closure fees when a Membership is canceled.
-Since CrowdHealth doesn’t make money as a percentage of your monthly crowdfunding account deposits, we have no interest in raising your deposit amounts each month or denying the crowdfunding of Members’ bills to increase our own profits.
+CrowdHealth receives revenue from Members’ Monthly Membership Fees.
+Since CrowdHealth doesn’t make money as a percentage of crowdfunding, we have no interest in denying the crowdfunding of Members’ bills to increase our profits.
 We are here to help you and the Crowd save, always.

 Using Your Membership